hamzaRio/MarrakechDunes/RENDER_EMAIL_FIX.md

 # Fix Email Sending on Render

 ## Problem
-Render blocks outbound SMTP connections (ports 465 and 587) at the firewall level.
-This is a security measure to prevent spam.
+**Render changed their policy on September 26, 2025**: Free tier services now block outbound SMTP connections (ports 25, 465, and 587).
+This is a platform restriction, not a code issue.

+## Solutions (Choose One)

+### Option 1: Upgrade Render to Paid Plan ⭐ (SMTP Works)
+If you upgrade to any paid Render plan, SMTP will work normally:
+- Starter plan: $7/month
+- SMTP ports are unblocked on paid plans
+- Your current SMTP configuration will work immediately

-## Solution: Use Resend API
+### Option 2: Use Resend API (Free, Works on Free Tier)

-Resend uses HTTPS (not blocked) and works immediately.
+Resend uses HTTPS (not blocked) and works on free tier.

-### Quick Setup (5 minutes)
+#### Quick Setup (5 minutes)

 1. **Sign up for Resend** (Free tier: 3,000 emails/month)
    - Go to: https://resend.com/signup